Srijha09/Rhythmify/README.md

 Todo:
 - recommend artists and songs
 - rectify the bug in dashboard
+- build flask blueprints and perform cron jobs using MongoDB
 - deploy it on heroku
 - containerize in Docker